WebMD: Better Information. Better Health.

 One of the most effective mosquito repellents is one of the oldest around.
 DEET was first developed for use by the U.S. Army in 1946, and it became available to the public in 1957.
 Many other products have hit the market since then, but few compare to DEET.
 In fact, it's one of two ingredients in mosquito repellent that the CDC recommends for preventing mosquito-borne diseases.
 The other is picaridin, and the CDC believes these two ingredients are more effective than other mosquito repellents.

 In a study published in the New England Journal of Medicine in 2002, researchers compared several types of mosquito repellents head-to-head in laboratory tests.
-Fifteen brave study volunteers took turns sticking an arm treated with mosquito repellent into a cage full of hungry bloodsuckers.
-The researchers took note of how long it took a mosquito to bite.
+Fifteen volunteers took turns sticking an arm treated with mosquito repellent into a cage full of mosquitoes.
+The researchers noted how long it took a mosquito to bite.

 "OFF!
 Deep Woods" repellent, a product containing about 24% DEET, fared the best.
-Its protection lasted an average of five hours.
+Its protection lasted an average of 5 hours.

 The least effective products were wristbands treated with DEET or citronella, which offered almost no protection.
-According to the researchers, this wasn't a surprise.
-It's known that mosquito repellent only works on the surface to which it's applied directly.
-Mosquitoes are happy to bite skin only four centimeters away from the repellent slick.
+The researchers weren’t surprised.
+Mosquito repellent only works on the surface to which it's applied directly.
+Mosquitoes are happy to bite skin only 4 centimeters away from the repellent slick.

 DEET has an excellent safety record, despite some people's concerns.
 N,N-diethyl-3-methylbenzamide doesn't sound like something you'd want to spray on your skin, and perhaps its acronym reminds people of the dangerous and now banned insecticide DDT.
-They're nothing alike, however.
+But they're nothing alike.

 The Environmental Protection Agency must approve all pesticides used in the U.S., and although DEET isn't a pesticide by definition -- it does not kill insects -- it falls under the EPA's regulatory purview.